 You can find the SAFER Guides, as well as links to a number of other helpful resources like Workflow Assessment Toolkits and a Guide to Reducing Unintended Consequences of EHRs on the HealthIT.gov website.

-If you feel your health center might need additional help with evaluating your EHR workflow or other organizational processes, you can contact FQHC Associates for a consultation.
+If you feel your health center might need additional help with evaluating your EHR workflow or other organizational processes, you can contact FQHC Germane for a consultation.